The SAINT SBR

-I‘ve often been told, by other people (my opinionated friends), that the rifles I shoot are too long for what I’m doing, that my performance/scores might improve if my guns weren’t so long (or I were taller). #ShortJokes
+I‘ve often been told by my opinionated friends that the rifles I shoot are too long for what I’m doing, and that my performance/scores might improve if my guns weren’t so long (or I were taller). #ShortJokes

 Now, I put in a lot of practice time with my pistols and rifles, and I feel pretty good about my on-demand shooting performance, whether the barrel of my gun is 4.5 inches or 16 inches.
 But I must admit, I started thinking a lot more about getting an SBR.
 The idea of a shorter gun was intriguing to me because it offered many potential advantages.

 Because of the compact size, it should be much easier to wield and maneuver.
 As both an LE agent and a competitive shooter, I am exposed to and must operate with my firearms in a lot of tight spaces – spaces like vehicles, hallways, rooms, cover positions, windows and doorways.

 However, when I have tested the long vs. short-barreled gun theories in the past, by measuring accuracy and speed, my 16-inch rifle would almost always be victorious.